-As an experiment, two Pathfinder (1:25 000 Second Series) sheets were joined together in 1992 to cover the Gower Peninsula in a single sheet.
-The new sheet did well, and as a result Ordnance Survey decided to create a new selective-coverage 1:25 000 series of popular tourist areas, to complement the Outdoor Leisure series at the same scale.
+Following the successful publication of the double-sized Gower Pathfinder (1:25 000 Second Series) sheet in 1992, Ordnance Survey decided to create a new selective-coverage 1:25 000 series of popular tourist areas across Great Britain, to complement the Outdoor Leisure series at the same scale.

 Figure 1 (click to enlarge)